-The University of Queensland (UQ) has found a staggering impact on the mental and physical health of prisoners when they are kept in solitary confinement, also known as isolation.
+The University of Queensland (UQ) has found a staggering impact on the mental and physical health of prisoners when they go into solitary confinement, also known as isolation.
 Consequently, researchers are calling for an end to the use of such punishment.
-Some prisoners are subjected to these conditions for years at a time, while prisoners with mental health conditions especially receive inadequate treatment.
+Some prisoners experience to these conditions for years at a time, while prisoners with mental health conditions especially receive inadequate treatment.

 Law school researcher Professor Tamara Walsh said that solitary confinement causes severe, sometimes permanent psychological harm and worsens pre-existing mental health conditions.

 Several mental health conditions caused or exacerbated by isolation

 “In solitary confinement, prisoners are isolated in their cells for at least 22 hours per day, with little to no contact with others and limited mental stimulation and access to fresh air and natural light,” Professor Walsh said.

 “It’s not uncommon for these prisoners to show signs of psychosis, engage in self-harm and obsessive-compulsive behaviours, become hypersensitive to noise or develop a fear of open spaces.
 United Nations bodies have determined solitary confinement should only be used as a last resort for periods of 15 days or less, and courts worldwide have conceded these conditions may breach fundamental human rights”.

 Solitary confinement conditions may not comply with international standards